top of page

 Behçet Disease

-Etiology: unknown – assumed to be connected to autoimmune response
+Etiology: unknown, assumed to be connected to autoimmune response; associated with HLA-B51

 Appearance: oral + genital ulcers that are 3-5 mm, round to oval ulcers with peripheral rim of erythema + yellowish adherent exudate centrally (indistinguishable from aphthous ulcers)

-At risk: eastern + central Asian; ~35 yo
+At risk: eastern and central Asian, Mediterranean; 30-40 yo

 Blastomycosis